masterdesky/ELTE-astronomy-complex-exam/cosmology/1-COSMOLOGY_Fundamentals_of_Relativistic_Cosmology.md

 Observations, such as those from the Planck satellite, strongly suggest that our universe is flat, or very close to flat.
 However, these observations do not completely rule out a slightly curved universe.
 Examining the spatial geometry of the universe remains an active area of research in cosmology.

 ## 1.7.
 Cosmological constant
-The cosmological constant $\Lambda$, is nowadays a key term in the Einstein field equations of general relativity, initially introduced by Einstein himself as a mechanism to preserve the notion of a static Universe.
-Its inclusion allows a non-zero vacuum energy, presenting a possibility of a Universe with a repulsive force countering gravity on cosmological scales.
+The cosmological constant $\Lambda$, is nowadays a key term in the Einstein field equations of general relativity, initially introduced by Einstein himself as a mechanism to preserve the notion of a static universe.
+Its inclusion allows a non-zero vacuum energy, presenting a possibility of a universe with a repulsive force countering gravity on cosmological scales.

 ### 1.7.1.
 Historical background
 The cosmological constant was first proposed by Einstein in 1917 as a means of ensuring that the mathematical solutions of his field equations were consistent with the then-popular idea of ​​a "static" universe.
-However, Edwin Hubble's discovery of the expansion of the Universe in 1929 essentially invalidated the need for a cosmological constant, which would lead Einstein to call it his "greatest blunder."
+However, Edwin Hubble's discovery of the expansion of the universe in 1929 essentially invalidated the need for a cosmological constant, which would lead Einstein to call it his "greatest blunder."

 ### 1.7.2.
 Revival and dark energy
 Despite its rocky inception, $\Lambda$ made a comeback in the late 20th century.
-Observations of distant SNe in the 1990s indicated that the expansion of the Universe is accelerating, contrary to the expectations of a Universe dominated by matter.
+Observations of distant SNe in the 1990s indicated that the expansion of the universe is accelerating, contrary to the expectations of a universe dominated by matter.
 This accelerated expansion could be accounted for by reintroducing the cosmological constant, this time with a positive value, into the Einstein Field Equations, where it now represents the energy density of the vacuum, or so-called "Dark Energy" with a value of $\Lambda = 0.6847 \pm 0.0073$ acoording to the 2018 Planck results[^2].

 In the cosmological $\Lambda$CDM model (where $\Lambda$ represents the cosmological constant, CDM stands for Cold Dark Matter), dark energy is responsible for approximately $70\%$ of the total energy density of the universe.
 It is uniformly distributed in space, does not dilute as the universe expands, and causes the expansion of the universe to accelerate.